jlwalkerlg/blog/content/posts/software-development/brain-dump-ddd-and-clean-architecture.md

 }
 ```

-In addition to the benefits described above, this also helps to reduce duplication in case there are multiple places in the code where a user’s name must be validated.
+In addition to the benefits described above, this also helps to reduce duplication in case there are multiple places in the code where a user's name must be validated.

 ## Use static factory methods to create entities